 Deferments are only considered under extreme circumstances in which a physical illness or medical condition of the applicant or their immediate family member, or military service precludes the student from beginning classes at the start of the academic year.

 For the 2021/2022 academic year only, deferments may also be considered for an international student who is unable to obtain an F-1 visa due to the declaration of a global pandemic.
 If granted by the Dean, a student may defer their admission for one year only.

 To initiate the deferred admissions process, a student must:

-- At the time of the deferral request, the student must submit their deposit monies by the deposit deadline date designated in the matriculation agreement.
+- Submit their deposit monies by the deposit deadline date designated in the matriculation agreement.

-- The student must provide a letter from a physician(s) stating that the student can begin full time studies.
-The letter must be submitted to the Dean at least 30 days prior to the start of classes.
+- Provide a letter from a physician(s) stating the student can begin full time studies, if the deferment was granted because of physical illness or medical conditions of the student or their immediate family member.
+The letter must be submitted to the Dean at least 90 days prior to the start of classes.

 Students that have been granted a deferment are not required to re-apply.